aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 <summary> Day 3 - Design library cell using Magic Layout and ngspice characterization </summary>

 <li>Section 3 tasks:-</li>

-1. Clone custom inverter standard cell design from github repository:
+1. Clone custom inverter standard cell design from github repository.
 2. Load the custom inverter layout in magic and explore.
 3. Spice extraction of inverter in magic.
 4. Editing the spice model file for analysis through simulation.
 5. Post-layout ngspice simulations.
 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

-Section 3 - Tasks 1 to 5 files, reports and logs can be found in the following folder:

-Section 3 - Task 6 files, reports and logs can be found in the following folder:

 # 1. Clone custom inverter standard cell design from github repository